Building AI Agents for Product Teams: A Practical Guide

 Feedback loops matter.
 Build mechanisms for continuous improvement from day one.

-AI agents won’t replace product managers — but they will reshape the PM role by absorbing the operational load that slows strategic work.
+AI agents won’t replace product managers in the near term — but they will reshape the role by absorbing the operational load that slows strategic work.
+The opportunity is bigger than automation: it’s about creating the conditions for scale.
+By codifying knowledge, embedding workflows, and integrating technology directly into systems, organizations can grow faster without adding friction.